 - Betty, actual HOPE Healthcare patient

-Everyday Dental Care is Easy
+Everyday Oral Care And Health is Easy

 “Dental caries (cavities) is the most common chronic disease in children: it is about five times as common as asthma and seven times as common as hay fever.
 The most common cause of tooth loss among adults is untreated periodontal disease.
 Fifty-three million people live with untreated tooth decay in their permanent teeth.”